g-lee2/pizza-parlor/README.md

 Describe: Pizza.prototype.sizeCost = function()

-Test: "It should return the new price of the pizza when different toppings are added"
+Test: "It should return the new price of the pizza depending on the size"
 Code:
 const myPizza = new Pizza(["onion", "pepperoni"], "medium");
 const myPizza.sizeCost();